How Family Stress and Instability Mimic ADHD in Young Children

 • Symptoms are severe, sudden, or life-threatening: call 000 or go to the nearest emergency department immediately.

 This framework applies to adults and children.
-If you are ever uncertain, Branxton medical centre is a reliable first point of contact for guidance on the most appropriate level of care.
+If you are ever uncertain, Branxton Medical Centre is a reliable first point of contact for guidance on the most appropriate level of care.

 If you are unsure whether your situation requires urgent care, speaking with a GP may help you understand the next step.
 Eligible patients may access bulk-billed consultations, depending on the type of appointment and clinical requirements.